yujunz/gitlab.com-runbooks/docs/patroni/postgresql-backups-wale-walg.md

 1. Start PostgreSQL.
 This will begin the archive recovery.
 You can watch the progress in the postgres log.

+1. IMPORTANT:
+    - WAL-G won't stores the PostgreSQL configuration (postgresql.conf, postgresql.auto.conf, recovery.conf).
+You need to take care about configuration separately.
+    - As of June 2020, `restore_command` is not used on `patroni-XX` nodes.
+Therefore, if your restoration is happening as a part of DR, you need to consider removing `restore_command` in the very end.
+    - If this is your new master (again, if it is DR actions), then you need to promote it (using `/var/opt/gitlab/postgresql/trigger` or `pg_ctl promote`), and adjust configuration (`archive_command`, `restore_command`).

 ## Troubleshooting: How to Check if WAL-E Backups are Running